Almo7aya/almo7aya.github.io/content/posts/the-process-of-creating-almo7aya.dev.md

 ## Why

-I have been thinking about creating a personal website for myself to show my projects and to write about the interesting stuff I found online, and maybe to write some blogs about my learnings and the other tools that I'm using on my daily basies.
+I have been thinking about creating a personal website for myself to show my projects and to write about the interesting stuff I found online, and maybe to write some blogs about my learnings and the other tools that I'm using on my daily basis.

 ## Static Site Generator